yousaf2018/EthoGrid/README.md

   - **Annotated Videos**: Generate publication-ready videos.
 Choose to include full overlays (legend, timeline) or export a minimal version with only object annotations.
   - **Enriched CSV (Long Format)**: Export your detection data with new columns for `tank_number`, and high-precision `cx`, `cy` coordinates (formatted to 4 decimal places).
   - **Centroid CSV (Wide Format)**: Export a processed CSV with one row per frame, and `x` and `y` columns for each tank, perfect for direct import into statistical software like GraphPad Prism.
+  - **Excel Export (By Tank)**: Export all data into a single `.xlsx` file, with the detections for each tank neatly organized on its own separate sheet.
+  - **Trajectory Image Export**: Generate a high-quality image plotting the centroid path of animals within their assigned tanks, ideal for visualizing spatial usage.
 - **Settings Persistence**: Save and load complex grid configurations to a JSON file, ensuring reproducibility across multiple experiments.

 ---